zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/lifesg.md

 ### Overview

 LifeSG is a one-stop resource hub for over 70 government services.
-It consolidates and simplifies access to government services so that citizens spend less time browsing multiple websites or apps.
+It consolidates and simplifies access to government services so that citizens can spend less time browsing multiple websites or apps.
 As a citizen-centric platform, LifeSG transforms how citizens interact with the Government by providing easy access to government services, personalised experiences, and meaningful solutions.

 ### What is LifeSG?